saklani/nova/README.md

 # Nova
-The `nova` is a library in Dart which can be used to generate eth wallets, sign transaction, and send them.
+Nova can be used to generate eth wallets, sign transaction, and send them.
 It also implements part of the Ethereum JSON-RPC API specification.

 ## Wallet